Update Aug 22nd, 2019 – Updated “ZenCash” to “Horizen” as ZenCash rebranded to Horizen as of Aug 22nd, 2019.

-Approximately two weeks ago, our exchange partner was the victim of a double spend attack, where a malicious actor was able to spend their ZEN twice.
+Approximately two weeks ago, our exchange partner was the victim of a double-spend attack, where a malicious actor was able to spend their ZEN twice.
 Double spends are possible in all proof-of-work chains due to consensus rules inherited from Bitcoin.

 The longest chain rule, or Satoshi Consensus, worked well in the relatively decentralized environment in which it was introduced in 2009.
 Mining resources have since concentrated and dropped in cost for lease, such that the original dominant strategy of playing by the rules no longer holds for all proof-of-work (PoW) blockchains that rely on the longest chain rule.
 As recent events have proven, in some circumstances it can be economically feasible to launch 51% attacks on operational public blockchain networks.
-This paper proposes a novel adjustment to Satoshi Consensus that makes it exponentially more costly, and hence unlikely, to launch such attacks for any proof-of-work mineable cryptocurrency system.
+This paper proposes a novel adjustment to Satoshi Consensus that makes it exponentially more costly to launch such attacks for any proof-of-work mineable cryptocurrency system.

-Watch Rob Viglione discuss the efforts to combat this industry-wide issue during the June 13, 2018 Biweekly Community update:
+Watch Rob Viglione discuss the efforts to combat this industry-wide issue during the June 13, 2018, Biweekly Community update: